-Named after our original sponsor, we’re a private art gallery looking to showcase the work of local artists.
+Named after our original sponsor, we’re a private art gallery looking to showcase the work of local artists, as well as demonstrate the existance of the best welcome bonus.
 At present we’re moving into a new building and arranging for either long term rental of the building or possibly outright ownership.
 We’re not going to say too much about that at this stage in the negotiations, as I’m sure you’ll understand.

 As we do that, however, we’re looking to collect and curate art for our first exhibition.
 You should check out the various pages here if you would like to help us, contribute to our gallery, or if you have any questions that aren’t answered on the pages here – but we recommend you read the site first!
 We’ve spent some time carefully putting together the answers to any questions we think you might have.